Adult/Gerontological Primary Care Nurse Practitioner

 Admission to the program is highly competitive and priority is given to students who submit all materials by the deadline.
 Our desired applicants are self-directed learners, demonstrate superior communication and interpersonal skills, and have strong critical thinking skills.
 Qualified applicants will be selected for an interview with current Oakland University School of Nursing faculty.

-Required coursework is based on a GAP analysis that compares prior MSN didactic and clinical experience with the AGNP national certification requirements to determine the courses for the Plan of Study.
-Graduates of the Post-Master’s APRN Certificate in Adult/Gerontology Nurse Practitioner are prepared to take an Adult Gerontological NP national certification examination.
+Required coursework is based upon a gap analysis that compares prior MSN didactic and clinical experience with the AG-PC national certification requirements to determine the courses for the Plan of Study.

 Please visit our Information Session page for upcoming opportunities to learn more about the program.